nsmoker/stg-demo-scene-1/README.md

-# STG Demo Scene 1
+# RPG Demo Scene

-This project is a tiny chunk of a scene for one of my settings.
-I primarily made it so I would have a place where I could make some simple content and experiment with getting a scene to play out in a reasonably fluid way.
+This project is a playable slice of a tactical RPG with branching dialogue and turn-based combat.

 The core of the project is a few key features, all of which I implemented in C#: